allenwu9999/meal-bot/README.md

 ## How-to

-Replace your related information in Dockerfile, and then run the following commands:
+Put all needed environment variables in .env, and then execute the following commands:
 ```
-docker build . --tag 'meal-bot'
+docker build . -t meal-bot
 docker run -d meal-bot
 ```